alichtman/gardening-starter-pack/README.md

 ### Features

-1. Modify the kernel’s syscall table and replace a system call to point to a program of the rootkit.
-2. Delete log entries on the system so there are no logs of the attacker activities.
+1. Delete log entries on the system so there are no logs of the attacker activities.
-3. Replace `ps`, `top`, `netstat` and `lsof` to not show the processes which the rootkit is running.
+2. Replace `ps`, `top`, `netstat` and `lsof` to not show the processes which the rootkit is running.
-4. Replace `login` to add a backdoor.
+3. Replace `login` to add a backdoor.
-5. Hide/unhide arbitrary process.
+4. Hide/unhide arbitrary process.
-6. Hide/unhide files/directories.
+5. Hide/unhide files/directories.

 ### Setting Up the Development Environment